ljw1004/roslyn/docs/specs/feature - async iterators.md

 The level of *MoveNextAsync* doesn't work because it's too hard to write an async iterator method which has to deal with a potentially different token after every `yield`, and in any case there's no way in the async-foreach construct to provide a different token after each one.

 > ***[Q2 => Q5] if you can produce an enumerable, then the async iterator body needs a way to get hold of context.***

+**Key issue: IAsyncDisposable.** If your async iterator method has await in its finally block, and you do `IDisposable.Dispose` on the iterator, then when do those awaits gets executed?
+Answer: we must either disallow awaits in finally blocks in async iterators, or use `IAsyncDisposable`.

 **Key design options.** In the light of the two key issues above, let's talk through the design options...